 Edna Lewis was born on April 13, 1916, in Freetown, Virginia.
 She was one of eight children.
-Freetown is a tiny rural community founded in the late 19th century by three freed slaves, one who was Lewis’ grandfather.
+Freetown is a tiny rural community founded in the late 19th century by three formerly enslaved people, one who was Lewis’ grandfather.
 Her grandfather also started the first school in Freetown.
 Classes were held in his living room.

 Early Cooking Lessons